Helioviewer-Project/JHelioviewer-SWHV/docs/ddf.md

 Orientation is expressed in latitudinal form (latitude, longitude in radian) with respect to a Carrington reference frame for ease of expression of rotations as quaternions.
 Computations of rotations are performed using quaternions for performance and numerical stability reasons.
 The interaction with OpenGL is done using matrices since, besides rotation, it involves projection and translation.

 Together with a timestamp, the distance to Sun and the orientation constitute the fundamental concept of `Viewpoint`.
 One important viewpoint is Earth's.
-This is computed using an algorithm translated from SolarSoft `get_sun` (derived from Meuus, "Astronomy with a PC", ed.
+This is computed using an algorithm translated from the SolarSoft `get_sun` function (derived from Meuus, "Astronomy with a PC", ed.
 2, tbc).

 Viewpoints can be computed at various timestamps using the `UpdateViewpoint`.
 Several forms are provided:

 - `Observer` takes the closest in time from the metadata of the master layer, see the Metadata section.
 - `Earth` computes the viewpoint with the algorithm mentioned above.
 - `EarthFixedDistance` is as above but with the distance fixed at 1au (it is used for the latitudinal and polar projections).
-- `Equatorial` is a viewpoint looking from above the solar North pole at a distance (~229au) that for a field-of-view angle of 1˚ makes visible objects up to 2au far from the Sun, the longitude is derived from the closest in time metadata of the master layer such that the Earth appears on the right-hand side.
+- `Equatorial` is a viewpoint looking from above the solar North pole at a distance (~229au) such that, for a field-of-view angle of 1˚, objects up to 2au far from the Sun are visible, the longitude is derived from the closest in time metadata of the master layer such that the Earth appears on the right-hand side.
 - `Other` (in UI, `Expert` in code) are viewpoints which are computed from the responses to requests to the `GeometryService`.
 A maximum of 10000 points are requested to the server and interpolation is used as needed for the intermediate timestamps.

 ### Camera

 The computed `Viewpoint` is used in setting up of the `Camera`, which intermediates to the rest of the program and to OpenGL.

-One important task of `Camera` is to set up the projection matrix which is always a variant of an orthographic projection with the Sun at depth 0.
+One important task of `Camera` is to set up the projection matrix.
+The projection is always a variant of an orthographic projection with the Sun at depth 0.
 In the orthographic display mode, there are two types of projection matrices, one with deep clipping planes (range [-10755$R_\odot$,+10755$R_\odot$]), appropriate for far viewing distances such of the `Equatorial` viewpoint, and one with more shallow clipping planes (range [-32$R_\odot$,+32$R_\odot$], a bit more than LASCO C3 FOV), appropriate for the normal solar observations.
 This duality is necessary for the preservation of precision in the OpenGL depth buffer.

-Another important task of `Camera` is to set up the model-view matrix based on the orientation of the `Viewpoint` and on the rotation and the translation due to the user interaction with the image canvas.
+Another important task of `Camera` is to set up the model-view matrix.
+This is based on the orientation of the `Viewpoint` and on the rotation and the translation due to the user interaction with the image canvas.
 When image data draw commands are issued, a difference rotation with respect to the image metadata is computed, configured and used in the shader programs.
 For other drawn elements, the camera orientation may be saved, the camera may be rotated as desired, the draw command issued, and then the camera orientation may be restored.

 Functionality to translate from the two-dimensional coordinates of the image canvas to the three-dimensional internal coordinates is available in `CameraHelper`.